 Stage I Corinthian Hall Restoration & Renovation

-Public funding for Stage I Corinthian Hall Construction was provided by GO KC Bonds, as approved by voters on April 4, 2017, and the Museum Mill Levy.
+Public funding for Stage I Corinthian Hall was provided by the Museum Mill Levy and GO KC Bonds (approved by voters on April 4, 2017).

 In addition, the Kansas City Museum Foundation raised private funds to create the history- and humanities-based exhibits for Corinthian Hall.
 Currently, the Foundation is raising private funds to create the digital exhibit interactives for the Corinthian Hall.

 The Honorary Chairs of #MakingAMuseumKC for Corinthian Hall included: Mr. Bill Dunn, Sr., Mr. Edward T. Matheny, Jr., and Mr. Henry Bloch in memoriam.